mui/mui-x/docs/data/data-grid/pagination/pagination.md

 The default pagination behavior depends on your plan:

-- On the `DataGrid`, pagination is enabled by default and cannot be disabled.
+- For the Community Data Grid, pagination is enabled by default and cannot be disabled.
-- On the `DataGridPro` and `DataGridPremium`, pagination is disabled by default; use the `pagination` prop to enable it.
+- For the Pro and Premium Data Grid, pagination is disabled by default; use the `pagination` prop to enable it.

 :::info
-On a side note, exported CSV and Excel files will contain the full data and disregard the pagination by default.
-To apply pagination on exported files, please check the available [row selectors](/x/react-data-grid/export/#exported-rows).
+Exported CSV and Excel files include all data and disregard pagination by default.
+To apply pagination to exported files, review the available [row selectors](/x/react-data-grid/export/#exported-rows).
 :::

 ### Community plan